JoonasPel/webdev1-2020-2021-PROJECT/README.md

 # WebDev1 coursework assignment

 A web shop with vanilla HTML, CSS.
+WebShop version now is in pre Alpha stage.
+So there are lot of doing.

 ### The project structure